Stephen Thomas (naval officer): Falklands war

 Lieutenant Steve Thomas and Flight Lieutenant Paul Barton were on a Combat Air Patrol West of Invincible over West Falkland, at approximately 35,000 ft, when they were vectored toward two Argentine Mirage IIIEA fighters to the North.
 Barton engaged, launching an AIM‑9L Sidewinder which destroyed the rearmost Mirage.
 The pilot, Lt Rubén Perona, ejected safely.
 This was the first British air‑to‑air kill since the Korean War.

 Thomas fired a Sidewinder at the second Mirage just as it disappeared into cloud, but the missile failed to detonate.
-The pilot, Capt Gustavo Cuerva, now dangerously low on fuel, flew to Stanley, but was shot down and killed by Argentine anti‑aircraft defences while attempting to land.
+The missile was reported to have damaged the aircraft however and because of this, the pilot, Capt Gustavo Cuerva, now also low on fuel, flew to Stanley, but was shot down and killed by Argentine anti‑aircraft defences while attempting to land.
+Thomas was credited with the kill.